cloud-66-internal/help.cloud66.com/_includes/tutorials/server-monitoring.md

 ## We are keeping disk space alerts

 The one exception to the above is disk space alerts, which are quite widely used.
 We will be keeping that feature, so it will continue to work.
-You can add and update your alerts using the button at the top of the page.

 ## Alternative solutions